zameerbharwani/Robotics/README.md

-# Robotics Software Team
-# Mars Rover Bot
+Robotics Software Team, Mars Rover Bot

-Camera.py was code I wrote to control the gimbal camera via the aid of a controller
+- Camera.py was code I wrote to control the gimbal camera via the aid of a gamepad (xbox) controller
-# Robotics